rameshgchavan/stb-crm-frontend/README.md

 - By using axios these APIs sends HTTP requests to backend server to Create, Read Update and Delete the data.
 - And return corresponding response received from backend server.

+### ./src/`routes`
+This folder contains page and filter components routes
+- Public routes:

+This contains public routes login, signup, forgotpass and "*" (any other route)
+- Private route:

+This allows only predefined routes through the Outlet after successfull login
+- pageRoutes:

+These are customers, transactions and users page's routes used in private route
+- filterRoutes:

+These are customers, transactions and users filter's routes used in private route

 ### Step to create project on local machine
 1. create: stb-crm-project folder into your drive
 2. type: "cmd" in folder address bar and hit enter.
 Command prompt will open